 Saima Hafeez, a PhD student in the UB Department of Linguistics, is from from Lahore, Pakistan.
 She completed an MA in English literature in 1997 from the Punjab University, Lahore, a graduate-Diploma in Linguistics in 2003/4 from the Punjab University, Lahore, and then another Masters in English Language Teaching from Kinnaird College, Lahore in 2008.
 She joined Garrison Postgraduate College, Lahore Cantonment in 1999 as a lecturer of English and resigned from the job in 2011 as an Assistant Professor.
 Her areas of interest are the interface of semantics, syntax, and cognitive science.
 She intends to explore the linguistic dimensions of her native language Urdu with the analytical tools she is developing through her graduate work at UB.

-Walter Hakala is Assistant Professor in the Department of English where he teaches courses on South Asian literature and culture in conjunction with the Asian Studies Program.
+Walter Hakala is Associate Professor in the Department of English where he teaches courses on South Asian literature and culture in conjunction with the Asian Studies Program.
 He has published work on language in Afghanistan, coffee connoisseurship in eighteenth-century Delhi, an early modern medical vocabulary, debates on the authorship of an early Indo-Persian children’s vocabulary, and the role of Indians as interpreters during the First Anglo-Afghan War.
 His book, Negotiating Languages: Urdu, Hindi, and the Definition of Modern South Asia (Columbia, 2016), provides insight into the forces that turned intimate speech into a potent nationalist politics, intensifying the passions that partitioned the Indian subcontinent.
-His current research explores the intersections of literature and lexicography in Hindi, Persian, and Urdu—from multilingual vocabularies in verse to the anthologization of poetry in dictionary definitions.
+His current research explores the emergence of vernacular epigraphy and literacy in South Asia.

 Professor Rajiv Kishore in the School of Management is studying global IT outsourcing and focuses his research on the topics of relational governance of IT outsourcing alliances, evaluation of IT vendor capabilities, contracting risks in IT offshoring, contract design for IT outsourcing, and knowledge leakage in IT outsourcing alliances.
 He also teaches a graduate course on Management of Globally Distributed Services and a major portion of this course is focused on planning global IT outsourcing strategies and managing global IT outsourcing projects, with particular emphasis on India as the major IT outsourcing destination.